-Details about the information to provide, here
+Details about the information to provide can be found, here,

 UNESCO Committee on the Convention and Recommendation examines cases of human rights violations within UNESCO’s field of competence, including the right to education, through its communications and complaints procedures.
 This is a confidential procedure which aims to find an amicable solution to cases brought to UNESCO’s attention.
-More information here
+More information here.

 Regional human rights systems also provide mechanisms to monitor the right to education.
-These are derived from the relevant regional treaties and include among others the European Committee of Social Rights, the African Court on Human and People’s Rights and the inter-American Commission on Human Rights.
+These are derived from the relevant regional treaties and include among others the European Committee of Social Rights, the African Court on Human and People’s Rights and the Inter-American Commission on Human Rights.

 Their functions are similar to the international equivalents, encompassing review of periodic reports, examination of individual complaints and interpretation of treaty provisions.
 In addition, some sub-regional bodies, such as the Court of Justice of the Economic Community of West African States (ECOWAS) have also adopted decisions and provided interpretations relevant for the right to education.

 It is important to always remember to check the applicability of relevant treaties to certain State parties; whether all internal remedies have been exhausted; and if the right to education can be discussed under other entry points.

 For more information, see the page on Regional human rights mechanisms

 At national level, there are often human rights bodies to which you can report such as national human rights institutions (NHRIs) or ombudspersons.

 NHRIs have the mission to promote and protect human rights domestically.
 They are funded by the state and work with the government to ensure that laws and policies comply with international human rights standards.
 They may also receive and investigate individual complaints.